Historical Markers in

 In the 20th century, Chesterfield County experienced rapid suburbanization and population growth.
 With its proximity to Richmond and its excellent school system, the county became an attractive destination for families and businesses.
 Today, Chesterfield County is one of the most populous and prosperous counties in Virginia, known for its diverse communities, rich historic sites, and vibrant economy.

-This timeline provides a concise overview of the key events in the history of Chesterfield County, Virginia.
+This timeline provides a condensed summary of the historical journey of Chesterfield County, Virginia.

 • Chesterfield County established in 1749